Texiwill/aac-lib/README.md

 ### Description
 A bash script to automatically upgrade and reset file and directory permssions after an upgrade via YUM or RPM.
-Included is also the script to update selinux settings for files and directories.
+Included is also the script to update SElinux settings for files and directories.

 These scripts are useful to automate the database upgrade after owncloud is updated.
-Nearly all these script lines are within the owncloud documentationI added a few I need for Centos 7 with selinux enabled.
+Nearly all these script lines are within the owncloud documentation.
+I added a few I need for Centos 7 with SElinux enabled.

 ## ISO Library Tool